nathanpuri/website/src/pages/path.md

 "In other lineages the main practice is considered profound, in our lineage the Preliminaries are profound."
 Lord Jigten Sumgon in Gongchig

 "You must teach the preliminaries."
-Kyabje Taklung Tsetrul Rinpoche
+Kyabje Taklung Tsetrul Rinpoche's exhortation to me

   Common Preliminaries